 Specimens used in the analyses for published papers are found by downloading cited data packages (less than 100MB zipped) that GBIF serves on behalf of the research community and then reattributed to collectors or determiners.
 The outcome is comparable to the common practice in taxonomy whereby authors of new species descriptions acknowledge the critical role collectors play in museum and biodiversity science.

 Citation & Archival

 From the settings panel in your account, you may connect with Zenodo in two clicks using your ORCID credentials.
-Once you make this set-it-and-forget-it connection, Bloodhound pushes your specimen data into this industry-recognized, stable, longterm, versioned archive and mints a new DataCite DOI.
-Your Zenodo token is cached in Bloodhound and every week on your behalf, a new version of your specimen data is pushed to Zenodo if you have made new claims since the last version was pushed.
-You will also get a linked DataCite DOI badge on your Bloodhound profile page and a formatted citation for your professional resume.
-The data package stored in Zenodo consists of a csv file and a JSON-LD document, preparing the way for future Linked Data integrations.
-If you configure your ORCID account to listen to DataCite as a source of new data, you will automatically receive a new work entry in your ORCID account that points to the archive of your specimen data.
+Once you make this set-it-and-forget-it connection, Bloodhound pushes your specimen data into this industry-recognized, stable, longterm archive and mints a new DataCite DOI.
+Your Zenodo token is cached in Bloodhound and every week on your behalf, a new version of your specimen data is pushed to the archive when you make new claims.
+You will also receive a DataCite DOI badge on your Bloodhound profile page and a formatted citation for your professional resume.
+The versioned data packages stored in Zenodo each consist of a csv file and a JSON-LD document, preparing the way for future Linked Data integrations.
+If you accept DataCite as a trusted organization in your ORCID account, you will receive a new formatted work entry there for your specimen dataset.